 - Combined Effluent Treatment Plants

-Effluent Treatment Plants are used by major chemical, leather, and pharmaceutical companies to purify water and remove dirt, grit, pollution, toxic, non-toxic materials, polymers, etc. The typical processes used by Effluent Treatment Plants are centrifuging, filtration, incineration for chemical processing, and effluent treatment.
+Effluent Treatment Plants are used by major chemical, leather, and pharmaceutical companies to purify water and remove dirt, grit, pollution, toxic, and non-toxic materials, polymers, etc. The typical processes used by Effluent Treatment Plants are centrifuging, filtration, incineration for chemical processing, and effluent treatment.

 Sewage treatment plants eliminate contaminants from wastewater and household sewage.
-It uses physical, chemical, and biological processes to remove physical, chemical, and biological contaminants to make the water and solid waste reusable.
+It uses physical, chemical, and biological processes to remove physical, chemical, and biological contaminants to make water and solid waste reusable.

 Combined Effluent Treatment Plants are established where a cluster of small-scale industries is present.
 Such facilities reduce the cost of a single company while preventing pollution.

 Top Online Courses on Wastewater Treatment